Eighteenth Summer Session of SLS

 Finally, who are the perpetrators of crimes under international law from a criminological point of view?
 What is the motivation of different actors to obey the law and what mechanisms lead them to break the law on a mass scale?
 Can types of perpetrators be categorized on the basis of past atrocities and can such categories be upheld in modern day conflicts?
 As part of this thematic cluster, participants will be invited to a screening of Oscar winner Stefan Ruzowitzky's 'Radical Evil' (2014), which explores the question of how 'ordinary men' turn into mass murders.

 During the second week of the Eighteenth Summer Session, SLS will host a workshop on the situations in Georgia and Ukraine.
 We will discuss questions of public international law and international criminal law arising from these conflicts and we will evaluate the status of the respective ongoing investigation and preliminary examination at the ICC.
 Furthermore, we will assess continuing efforts to establish an international tribunal for the purpose of prosecuting persons responsible for crimes connected with the downing of Malaysia Airlines flight MH17 on 17 July 2014.

-In addition, SLS will provide an opportunity to debate current developments in the field of international criminal law, e.g. the road towards the activation of the crime of aggression in 2017 or the recent ICC appeals chamber judgment in the Lubanga case establishing the necessary minimum elements required of a reparations order and the principles governing the reparations for victims.
-Court officials will provide insights of the work at the Office of the Prosecution, the Pre-Trial Chambers, and the Victims Participation and Reparations Section.
+In addition, SLS will provide an opportunity to debate current developments in the field of international criminal law, e.g. the road towards the activation of the crime of aggression in 2017, the protection of cultural property under international humanitarian law and international criminal law, prosecutorial strategy, as well as the recent judgements of the ICTY in the Karadžić and the Šešelj cases.
+As in previous years, Court officials will provide an update on the latest jurisprudence of the ICC.

 Participants will obtain a certificate of attendance, but may also take an exam, for which the University of Salzburg allocates 4 credits according to the European Credit Transfer System.